Report a problem, or make a query about, a licence holder or licensed premise

 - Sussex Police if the concerns relate to illegal activity.

-If problems involve a licence holder, a licensed business or licensable activities complaints can be made directly to the Licensing Authority.
+If problems involve a licence holder, a licensed business or licensable activities complaints can be made directly to the relevant Licensing Authority (in this case Adur District Council or Worthing Borough Council).
 Officers of the Licensing Unit will try, if circumstances make it appropriate, to resolve the issues informally.

 You can make a complaint regarding a licensed premise or regarding activities that should be licensed to the Licensing Unit.
 Licensing officers will: